targetlakshya/Razorpay-Clone/README.md

 This repository serves as a quick start guide for setting up a frontend project that aims to clone the user interface of Razorpay, a popular payment gateway platform.

 **Prerequisites**
 Node.js installed on your machine.
-You can download it here.
+You can download it from https://nodejs.org/en

 **Installation**
 Step 1 : Clone this repository to your local machine: